chef/chef-web-docs/content/proxies.md

 ```

 If an environment variable is set, it **MUST** be lowercase.
 If it is
-not, add a lowercase version of that proxy variable to the shell (e.g.
+not, add a lowercase version of that proxy variable to the shell (for example
 `~/.bashrc`) using one (or more) the following commands.

 For HTTP: